framps/raspiBackupDoc/en/src/faq.md

 <a name="faq0"></a>
 ### 0) How was *raspiBackup* created?

 *framp* had three Raspis running at home.
-Two of them 7/24 - so around the clock.
+Two of them run 7/24.
-Every server should be backed up regularly because unforeseen unforeseen circumstances can always occur that require a restoration of a previous previous status.
+Every server should be backed up regularly because unforeseen circumstances can always occur that require a restoration of a previous status.
 Especially the SD card of the Raspberry tends to fail from time to time.
-In order to be prepared for this, a script was written, which first creates a dd backup, then later, as a dd backup always a dd backup always backs up the entire SD card although only fractions of it are of it are used, a tar backup was created automatically.
-At the end a rsync backup was implemented to save backup time and space through the hardlinks. and backup space.
-After a restore was necessary again and again was necessary and everything worked well, *framp* thought that the script could also be helpful for other Raspberry friends and published *raspiBackup*.
+In order to be prepared for this, a script was written, which initially created a dd backup, then later, as a dd backup always backs up the entire SD card although only fractions of it are of it are used, a tar backup was created automatically.
+Finally a rsync backup was implemented to save backup time and space through the usage of hardlinks. and backup space.
+After a restore was necessary again and again and everything worked well, *framp* thought that the script could also be helpful for other Raspberry friends and published *raspiBackup*.
 See also [10 years *raspiBackup*](10-years-raspibackup.md)